 \section{Implementation Details}

-In this section, we provide the detailed implementations of our approaches and the baselines for better reproducibility.
-Some of the experimental settings have already been mentioned in Section \ref{subsec-exp-setup} and are not be reiterated here.
+For better reproducibility, in this section, we provide the detailed implementations of our approaches and the baselines.
+Some of the experimental settings have already been mentioned in Section \ref{subsec-exp-setup} and are not reiterated here.

-\subsection{Datasets \& Evaluation Metrics.}
+\subsection{Datasets \& Evaluation Metrics}

-\datani contains a large collection of tasks and their natural language instructions, and provides the split for training and test, respectively.
-We utilize \datani versioned by \texttt{v2.8} and adopt its \texttt{default} split, where there are 756 tasks for training and 119 tasks for testing, each with a unique task definition.
-Since \datani is very large, we conduct our experiments on a subset of \datani.
-Specifically, we randomly sample 20\% of the data instances for each training task and 2\% of the data instances for each test task, respectively.
+\datani contains a large collection of tasks and their natural language instructions, and provides the splits for training and test, respectively.
+We utilize version \texttt{v2.8} of the dataset and adopt its \texttt{default} split, which includes 756 tasks for training and 119 tasks for testing, each with a unique task definition.
+Since \datani is very large, we conduct our experiments on a subset of it.
+Specifically, we randomly sample 20\% of the data instances for each training task and 2\% of the data instances for each test task.
 After the above subsampling, each training task with no less than 20 data instances is treated as a unique client, forming an FL system with 738 clients.
-The test tasks are kept on the server for evaluation.
+The test tasks are retained on the server for evaluation purposes.

-Dolly-15K provides 15,015 data instances within 8 tasks.
-For \datadolly, we take the last task for evaluation and the others for training.
+\datadolly provides 15,015 data instances within 8 tasks.
+For \datadolly, we reserve the last task for evaluation and use the remaining tasks for training.
 Experiments on \datadolly are conducted with 200 clients.
-Note that each task in \datadolly contains an attribute \texttt{category} with a different value.
-Thus, we can sample data instances to the 200 clients via Dirichlet distribution \cite{li2022federated} with the \texttt{category} as the labels.
-In order to build non-IID scenarios with varying degrees of label distribution skew \cite{chen2023efficient}, we perform data partitioning via Dirichlet distribution with $\alpha=0.5$ and $\alpha=5.0$, respectively, where a lower $\alpha$ indicates a higher degree of label distribution skew.
+Note that each task in \datadolly contains a \texttt{category} attribute with a different value.
+Thus, we can allocate data instances to the 200 clients via Dirichlet distribution \cite{li2022federated} with the \texttt{category} as the labels.
+To build non-IID scenarios with varying degrees of label distribution skew \cite{chen2023efficient}, we perform data partitioning via Dirichlet distribution with $\alpha=0.5$ and $\alpha=5.0$, respectively, where a lower $\alpha$ indicates a higher degree of label distribution skew.